Rapptz/discord.py/docs/api.rst

     :param after: The stage instance after the update.
     :type after: :class:`StageInstance`

+.. function:: on_scheduled_event_create(event)
+              on_scheduled_event_delete(event)

+    Called when a :class:`ScheduledEvent` is created or deleted.

+    This requires :attr:`Intents.guild_scheduled_events` to be enabled.

+    .. versionadded:: 2.0

+    :param event: The scheduled event that was created or deleted.
+    :type event: :class:`ScheduledEvent`

+.. function:: on_scheduled_event_update(before, after)

+    Called when a :class:`ScheduledEvent` is updated.

+    This requires :attr:`Intents.guild_scheduled_events` to be enabled.

+    The following, but not limited to, examples illustrate when this event is called:

+    - The scheduled start/end times are changed.
+    - The channel is changed.
+    - The description is changed.
+    - The status is changed.
+    - The image is changed.

+    .. versionadded:: 2.0

+    :param before: The scheduled event before the update.
+    :type before: :class:`ScheduledEvent`
+    :param after: The scheduled event after the update.
+    :type after: :class:`ScheduledEvent`

+.. function:: on_scheduled_event_user_add(event, user)
+              on_scheduled_event_user_remove(event, user)

+    Called when a user is added or removed from a :class:`ScheduledEvent`.

+    This requires :attr:`Intents.guild_scheduled_events` to be enabled.

+    .. versionadded:: 2.0

+    :param event: The scheduled event that the user was added or removed from.
+    :type event: :class:`ScheduledEvent`
+    :param user: The user that was added or removed.
+    :type user: :class:`User`

 .. function:: on_member_ban(guild, user)

     Called when user gets banned from a :class:`Guild`.